MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-connection-to-a-virtual-machine-in-visual-studio.md

 > [!IMPORTANT]
 > This feature is not available in Windows 10, version 1507 and later versions of the WDK.
+> Consequently, it is not available in the versions of Visual Studio that integrate with those newer versions of the WDK, namely, Visual Studio 2015 and later.
 >

 You can use Microsoft Visual Studio to set up and perform kernel-mode debugging of a virtual machine.
 The virtual machine can be located on the same physical computer as the debugger or on a different computer that is connected to the same network.
 To use Visual Studio for kernel-mode debugging, you must have the Windows Driver Kit (WDK) integrated with Visual Studio.
 For information about how to install the integrated environment, see [Windows Driver Development](http://go.microsoft.com/fwlink/p?linkid=301383).